There’s no need to buy how-to-cook-beans , when you can make them yourself. Here are key techniques so you always cook beans perfectly.

 Storing Cooked Beans

-Cooked beans can be stored in the refrigerator for up to a week.
-Use airtight containers to keep them fresh.
-You can also freeze beans for longer storage – just make sure they’re cooled first.
+Cooked beans will keep in the refrigerator for about a week.
+It is best to store in airtight containers.
+Beans can also be frozen for longer storage — just ensure that they’ve cooled first.

 Common Mistakes to Avoid